Background

 Social Locations

 In pursuit of authentic connection and the decolonization of psychotherapy, I believe in sharing my intersectional locations of privilege and marginalization.
 I identify as white, cisgender, queer, millennial-aged, and disabled.
-I live with chronic pain and have experienced my disability in ways that are dynamic, visible, and invisible.
+I’m hypermobile (EDS, POTS, MCAS) with chronic pain and some neurodivergent traits.
+I’ve experienced my disability in ways that are dynamic, visible, and invisible.
 I’ve had access to education and have experienced both class privilege and financial hardship.
-I currently live in Oakland with my spouse and our two mischievous cats.
+I’m someone who has had to heal from religious/coming out trauma.
+I would currently describe myself as spiritual.
 My personal interests include contemplative practices, gardening, snowshoeing, and astrology.

 Education

-• Middlebury College in Vermont: BA with a major in English and American Literatures and a minor in Environmental Studies.
+• Middlebury College in Vermont: BA with a major in English Literature and a minor in Environmental Studies.

-• Columbia University in New York City: MSW with a specialization in Advance Clinical Practice and a focus in Health, Mental Health, and Disabilities.
+• Columbia University in New York: MSW with a specialization in Advance Clinical Practice and a focus in Health, Mental Health, and Disabilities.

 Clinical Training

-• Pacific Center in Berkeley, CA: The oldest LGBTQIA+ center in the Bay Area.
-Provides sliding-scale psychodynamic therapy services on a weekly basis.
-Also offers peer support groups.
+• Pacific Center in Berkeley, CA: LGBTQIA+ center (oldest in the Bay Area!) providing sliding-scale psychodynamic therapy services.

-• Center for Mindful Psychotherapy in San Francisco, CA: Nonprofit organization prioritizing holistic and mindful approaches to therapy.
-Provides therapy services on a weekly basis.
+• Center for Mindful Psychotherapy in San Francisco, CA: Nonprofit organization focusing on holistic and mindful approaches to therapy.

 • UCSF Children’s Hospital in Oakland, CA: Pediatric hospital providing inpatient and outpatient care.
-I contributed as a medical social worker at the endocrinology clinic (diabetes).
+I contributed as a medical social worker at the endocrinology clinic.